-&lt;sup>1 Dadabhai Naoroji, "Congress Presidential Address, Calcutta, 1906," in Speeches and Writings of Dadabhai Naoroji (Madras, 1917), 87-90.
+1 Dadabhai Naoroji, "Congress Presidential Address, Calcutta, 1906," in Speeches and Writings of Dadabhai Naoroji (Madras, 1917), 68-100, at 87-90.

-Naoroji insisted that "the fact that we have more or less failed hitherto, is not because we have petitioned too much but petitioned too little."
+have more or less failed hitherto," Naoroji insisted, "is not because we have petitioned too much but petitioned too little."2

-From 1780 to 1918, British and colonial subjects sent more than 1 million public petitions to the House of Commons, which contained millions of signatures from the empire.
-Although other authorities did not keep systematic records of this kind, this data can be contextualized with qualitative evidence from other sources and the rich specialist historiographies of different regions.
+From 1780 to 1918, British and colonial subjects sent more than one million public petitions to the House of Commons, bearing millions of signatures from the empire.
+Systematically recorded by parliamentary clerks, unlike petitions sent to other authorities, this data can be contextualized with qualitative evidence from nonofficial sources and the rich specialist historiographies of different regions.
 Examining the diverse range of petitioning on colonial issues and by colonial subjects serves two purposes.
 Firstly, this article addresses major historiographical questions about the nature and extent of Britons' interest in the empire.
-Our chronology, 1780 to 1918, is determined by the emergence and maturation of popular petitioning to Parliament, but encompasses the expansion and development of the British Empire after the loss of the American colonies.
+Our chronology, from 1780 to 1918, is determined by the emergence and maturation of popular petitioning to Parliament but also encompasses the expansion and development of the British Empire after the loss of the American colonies.
 Late eighteenth-century debates on Irish and American affairs forged the claim and self-image of Westminster as an "Imperial Parliament."
-Scholars have demonstrated, in recent years, how the constitutional, historical, and cultural authorities imagined and reproduced the separation of a national "island story" from the business of empire in the long nineteenth century.
-In particular, historians have debated the degree - or, rather, the kinds - of imperial consciousness in the British Isles.
-This article,
+Scholars have demonstrated in recent years how the constitutional, historical, and cultural authorities imagined and reproduced the separation of national politics from the business of empire in the long nineteenth century.
+In particular, historians have debated the degree-or, rather, the kinds-of Imperial consciousness in the British Isles.4 Drawing together a transimperial body of evidence allows us to show how parliamentarians and their British constituents encountered colonial issues and the ways in which these were marginalized in the Imperial Parliament.
+Far from being absent, colonial issues were instead reconceptualized or raised episodically around particular flashpoints, revealing the extent to which Britons' political engagement with empire was structured by arbitrary procedure, bureaucratic ordering, and choices that served to underplay the overall importance of empire in the everyday business of the Imperial Parliament.